The Cote d’Azur is Riot of Colour at Carnaval de Nice

 Like the Tour Eiffel of Paris or the Big Ben of London, La chaise bleue has long been considered the symbol of Nice.

 The iconic chairs, as blue as the rippling Bay of Angels they overlook, are wedged in rows of 20 along the famous Promenade des Anglais.
-While in winter it is relatively easy to find a free chair, and enjoy a contemplative session of sea staring, in busy summer months it may be a real challenge.
+While it is relatively easy to find a free chair in winter and enjoy a contemplative session of sea staring, it may be a real challenge in the busy summer months.

 For years, I came to Nice every chance I got.
 It wasn’t just for its luminescence, warm sunshine and beautiful landscape.
 It was her flavors: delectable, often surprising, and always memorable.
 And the people who made my favorite dishes: full of soul and personality, their passion infusing every bite.

-Now that I live here, I still visit my all-time favorites, the familiar flavors like old friends always revisited with pleasure.
+Now that I live here, I still visit my all-time favorites, the familiar flavors like old friends continually revisited with pleasure.
 Exploring food favorites in Old Town Nice.